Staff and Volunteers – COVID-19 and your Personal Data

 Blind Veterans UK recognises the extraordinary challenges we are all facing during the Coronavirus (COVID-19) pandemic.

 The UK government have made changes to the way we are all living and working, to protect us and slow down the spread of the virus.
 As a result, we are also having to change the way our staff and volunteers work.
+The following is a summary of the requirements the UK government has published.
+As the situation changes so does the Government’s advice, in addition to the measures listed below it is necessary for you to keep updated on any changes.

 The Information Commissioner’s Office recognises this challenge: